 What is a startup business plan or what is included in a business plan?

-In simple words, a startup business plan is a formal document that represents the short-term and the long-term goals of a business.
+In simple words, a startup business plan is a formal document that represents the short-term and long-term goals of a business.
 A business plan is the roadmap to achieve these goals in terms of strategies and numbers.
-Here is a business plan layout: executive summary, business overview, products and services information, industry overview, marketing strategy, operations plan and financial plan.
+Here is a business plan layout: an executive summary, business overview, products and services information, industry overview, marketing strategy, operations plan, and financial plan.

 A detailed business plan is the first step toward the business planning process.

 “How to build a business plan” is a question that a lot of people struggle with, especially those who have never written one.

 There are a lot of business plan templates available online.
 Every business plan template is developed based on the purpose of the business plan.
 Some business plan templates are made for bank loan applications, some are made for investor applications, whereas, some are for government grants.
 No matter what the purpose of a business plan is, a simple template for a business plan contains the following sections:

 The first section of a business plan is the Executive Summary.
 It is a summary of the business plan and ranges from one to two pages and provides a brief overview of business idea, main objectives of business management structure, details about the product(s) or service(s), target market, key competitive advantages, marketing strategy, and a brief summary of financial projections.
 I write the executive summary at the end of the business plan, as it requires information from various sections of the business plan.

 2. Business Overview

 The second section of a business plan is the overview of the business, which includes a detailed description of the business.
 If it’s a new business, it involves the business idea and introduction, and if it is an existing business, then it involves the history of the business.
 It also includes the mission and vision of the business, business goals, and ownership/management structure.